Do I have sensitive skin or a contact allergy?

 Don't just minimize the number of ingredients per product, but the total number of products used.

 Don'ts - Not a good idea for sensitive skin

 (Heavy) foaming washing gels – what foams a lot also dries out a lot.

 Soap – Attention: some cleaning products especially for the face also contain soap!
 Pay attention to the INCI designation "Sulfate".

 Mechanical peels and fruit acid peels because they further irritate your skin.

-Care products with alcohol that dry out and irritate your skin.
-Pay attention to the INCI designation "Alcohol", "Alcohol denat. » or «Weingeist», usually found in second or third place on the INCI list.
+Toiletries with alcohol that dry out and irritate your skin.
+Pay attention to the INCI designation "Alcohol", "Alcohol denat." or «Weingeist», usually in second or third place on the INCI list.
 Further back is less bad.

 Are you interested in detailed recommendations for sensitive skin?

 Then get the ultimate guide with our tips for free now and get to know the needs of your skin better.